MSc Programme in Water and Sustainable Development

 Twenty percent (20%) reduction of the tuition fee will be offered to individuals (private persons) who cover the costs of the programme by private means.

 Twenty five percent (25%) reduction of the tuition fee will be offered to private or public organizations that send a group of three or more of their employees to IHE-Delft in one academic year.

 The costs of the Joint Programmes differ from the costs of the Delft-based MSc Programme.
 If you wish to receive more information about the fees and living costs of a specific Joint Programme, please send an e-mail to the fellowship officer, Ms Ineke Melis ( ) and mention the name of the programme.

-The Tuition fees are the same for all fellows, regardless of whether part of the research is done in one’s home country or at IHE Delft.
-The Tuition fee includes the use of a laptop, compulsory Sense courses, printing of the thesis and the Defence.
+The Tuition fee is the same for all PhD candidates, regardless of whether part of the research is done in one’s home country or at IHE Delft.
+The Tuition fee includes the use of a laptop, compulsory Sense courses, printing of the thesis and the defence.

 In addition to these amounts, other items have to be considered: tickets; research costs and equipment; travel costs of the supervisor to the field; books and other study material costs; seminars and conferences.

 For more information visit IHE Delft short courses.
 The course fee is mentioned on the webpage of the specific short course.
 VAT is not included in the course fee, which may increase the amount payable - read more below.

 Cost of living information: One-night hotel accommodation in or near Delft, estimation: €90 per night.
 In case IHE Delft student accommodation is available: €55 per night.
 DSA (Daily Subsistence Allowance) estimation: €30 per day.

 For more information visit IHE Delft online courses, course fees are mentioned on the webpage of the specific online course.
 VAT is not included in the course fee, which may increase the amount payable – read more below.

 - VAT* is not included, this may have consequences for the height of the payable amount, read more below.